 Jon Green of production company, Engine No 4, says, “The system gives me the ability to keep an eye on all sound sources from my office and quickly reach out to any systems engineers who may be struggling with limits.
 The ability to schedule different parameters by stage and time and make on the spot changes reacting to off site readings is also invaluable.”
 Satisfied audience and artists, full regulatory compliance and very few noise complaints – the new approach was a huge success.
 In Andy George’s words, “The innovative new approach to our music noise levels within the premises licence really improved on-site conditions...
 The local authority’s collaborative approach and willingness to understand our aims made the process straightforward, and we achieved both better levels on site and fewer issues off site.”

 Although the Lost Village is located in a dense wood, high technology, flexibility, innovation and reliable and efficient digital tools were crucial to the success of this event.
-Long may the Lost Village be a recurring highlight for both festival goers and the local community a
+Long may the Lost Village be a recurring highlight for both festival goers and the local community alike.

 With so many external factors at play, having the ability to phase the reduction in levels not only improves on-site experience but kept local residents happy also.